emersion/xdg-desktop-portal-wlr/README.md

 compatible applications and how to get them working.

-If you have a question or problem that is not mentioned in those documents, please open an issue or come chat with us in [#sway] on freenode IRC.
+If you have a question or problem that is not mentioned in those documents, please open an issue or come chat with us in #sway on Libera Chat.

 ## Contributing